Note: This post was first published on the 18th August, 2011.

 - Integrates with Akismet.

-- Allows commenters to post as guest, or login via OpenID or social networks IDs (Facebook, Twitter, Google and Yahoo).
+- Allows commenters to post as guests, or login via OpenID or social networks IDs (Facebook, Twitter, Google and Yahoo).

 - Easy comment moderation via admin panels.